nadiagul01/clinical-trial-eligibility-matching-slr/README.md

 ## 🎯 Research Objectives

 - Identify AI techniques and methodologies used for clinical trial eligibility matching
-- Evaluate accuracy and efficiency of these techniques
+- Evaluate the accuracy and efficiency of these techniques
 - Examine publicly available datasets and their key characteristics
 - Identify challenges and propose future research directions